Yulman Stadium: History

 For some time, Tulane fans had felt chagrin at playing games at the Superdome.
-The stadium seated over 75,000 people for football, but in most cases, Green Wave football games were swallowed up by the environment.
+The stadium seated over 75,000 people for football, but the Green Wave struggled to attract even 40,000 people in their best years.
+As a result, Green Wave football games were often swallowed up by the environment.

 University representatives initially named the stadium "Tulane Community Stadium" but revealed its official name in late 2012.
 Richard Yulman, the former chair/owner of Serta and a member of the Board of Tulane, and his wife donated $15 million toward construction of the project, gaining naming rights to the stadium in the process.
 He later committed another $10 million to the project as a challenge to other donors to completely fund the project through private donations by the end of the first football season in the stadium.
 The stadium’s playing surface was named Benson Field after New Orleans Saints and New Orleans Pelicans owner Tom Benson and his wife Gayle, who jointly donated $7.5 million from the Gayle and Tom Benson Charitable Foundation.

 In its first game in Yulman Stadium, Tulane played the Georgia Tech Yellow Jackets in front of a university-reported crowd of 30,000 spectators.
 The opening game sold out 14 minutes after single-game tickets went on sale, and students picked up roughly 5,000 tickets for the game (about 40% of the entire undergraduate and graduate enrollment of the university), making it the largest student crowd at a Tulane game since football moved off campus in 1975.